-The report found that the Directorate of Defense Trade Controls, which reviews and issues licenses to export weaponry, was 28% understaffed.
+The report found that the Directorate of Defense Trade Controls, which reviews and issues licenses to export weaponry, was 28 percent understaffed.
 The agency also had failed to notify Congress of arms sales as required by law, scrapped a unit for training officers, failed to consult the State Department’s regional and human rights bureaus on proposed arms exports, and mistakenly approved an export license (later revoked) for more than a billion dollars of firearms to the Philippines.

-Philippines police and military forces are credibly alleged to have committed thousands of extrajudicial killings in recent years.
-Yet the United States shipped more than 86,000 semiautomatic handguns to the Philippines in 2018, over six times as many as the previous year according to International Trade Commission records.
-Nearly all of these weapons were Glock handguns exported from Georgia, a comparison of ATF and Census Bureau data reveals.
+Philippines police and military forces are credibly alleged to have committed thousands of extrajudicial killings under current President Rodrigo Duterte.
+Yet the United States shipped more than 86,000 semiautomatic handguns to the Philippines in 2018, more than six times as many as the previous year, according to U.S. International Trade Commission (USITC) records.

 New Hampshire pistol exports amounted to $41.8 million in 2017, according to U.S. Census Bureau data.
 (Sig Sauer was virtually the only company to export pistols from New Hampshire in 2017, according to the ATF report.)
 The largest buyers were Thailand ($15 million), followed by United Arab Emirates (UAE, at $4.8 million), Canada, and Germany.

-Foreign Gun Sales Even Higher in 2018
+Foreign Gun Sales Were Even Higher in 2018

 And total pistol exports from New Hampshire in 2018 grew to more than $64 million,about half more than in 2017.
 The biggest buyers in 2018 were Thailand — which received a whopping $39.5 million worth of pistols from New Hampshire — and UAE, which purchased $5.9 million worth.
 The UAE is waging war in Yemen, which has led to thousands of deaths and a humanitarian catastrophe.

 In 2017, Congress was notified of two licenses for exporting 9mm pistols to Thailand valued at $93.9 million, as well as $48.6 million for five export licenses in various types of firearms to UAE.

-The U.S. exported more than $125 million worth of bullets to Afghanistan in 2018, far more than any other country, and more than eight times the amount of bullets exported to Afghanistan in 2017.
+Meanwhile, the U.S. exported more than 72 million bullets (valued at $125 million) to Afghanistan in 2018, far more than any other country, and more than eight times the dollar value of bullets exported to Afghanistan in 2017.
 Most of the ammunition was exported to Afghanistan from Kentucky and Indiana, Census Bureau data shows.

 John Lindsay-Poland coordinates the project to Stop US Arms to Mexico of Global Exchange.